Ex-Debenhams workers end 406-day dispute and accept €3m training fund

 They continued their pickets on stores to prevent the removal of stock by liquidators KPMG.
 Stock has nonetheless been removed in recent weeks during late-night standoffs between picketers and liquidators, with gardaí at times intervening to remove picketers.

-The training fund was rejected in a ballot in January and shop-stewards re-entered talks with Solas to more finely tailor the deal to the workers’ wants and needs.
+In November 2020, the Government appointed Mr Foley as a mediator in the dispute and.
+His initial recommendation for a training fund was rejected in a ballot in January and shop stewards re-entered talks with Solas to more finely tailor the deal to the workers’ wants and needs.

 Ms Conlon, noting the “big number that voted no” said it showed “just how unhappy people really were with the deal”.